 Although most people have heard of “colour blindness”, the correct terminology is actually “Colour Vision Deficiency” or CVD.
-And thanks to the wonders of modern technology, colour blind glasses and contact lenses are changing the way the colour blind see the world!
+It refers to a condition which makes it difficult to distinguish certain colours – most commonly those in the red/green spectrum.
+While there is no cure, thanks to the wonders of modern technology, colour blind glasses / lenses are changing the way those with colour vision deficiency see the world!

 Colour blindness is usually determined by a particular set of chromosomes inherited from the parents, and is present from birth.